 There are various programs under the Hawaiian Studies area.
-Each Academic Subject Certificate listed is a secondary major to the A.A. in Hawaiian Studies.
 Refer to each individual program for an overview and suggested pathway(s) as each program may differ.

 Hawaiian Studies Degrees and Certificates

 Hawaiian Studies: Associate in Arts Degree

 The Associate in Arts in Hawaiian Studies is a degree program intended to either provide the first two years of a baccalaureate program in Hawaiian Studies or prepare the student for study in other, broader fields of science, humanities, arts, and social sciences.